Cloudstrucc/Public/docs/architecture-outline.md

 Custom domain configuration allows Power Pages to be accessed through a personalized URL, enhancing the branding and accessibility of the web portal.
 This involves DNS settings and domain verification processes.

 ## 6. Licensing
+This section provides an overview of the licensing options for Power Pages and Dataverse, ensuring that the implementation is cost-effective and scalable.

 ### 6.1 Power Pages Licensing
 Power Pages licensing includes options for different subscription levels, providing flexibility based on the agency's needs.
 Licensing covers user access, storage, and additional features, ensuring that the implementation is cost-effective and scalable.